np6176a/server-hotdog/README.md

 You can view in browser using the default Appetize.io setup in Expo or request a link in the Expo project page.

 # Approach
-The following will focus on the Front End code.

 ## Build Process

-The build process is fully handled by the [zeit.cp](https://zeit.co/) default configuration for node, which works great for this use case.
+The build process is fully handled by the [zeit.co](https://zeit.co/) default configuration for node, which works great for this use case.

 ## Deploy Process

 The project currently is published on [expo.io](https://expo.io/@findniya/hotdog).
 This is done manually using the expo IDE.
-The backend is deployed on [zeit.cp](https://zeit.co/).
+The backend is deployed on [zeit.co](https://zeit.co/).

 ## API Information